I-80 Project Information

 Context Sensitive Solutions (CSS)

-IDOT is used a process called Context Sensitive Solutions, or CSS, to involve study area stakeholders in the development of the I-80 project.
+IDOT has used a process called Context Sensitive Solutions, or CSS, to involve study area stakeholders in the development of the I-80 project.
 According to IDOT’s CSS policy, a stakeholder is anyone who could be affected by the project and has a stake in its outcome.
-Stakeholders include residents and other interested parties who can help IDOT understand the needs for, and concerns about, the proposed project.
-IDOT’s goals for the CSS process include:
+Stakeholders included residents and other interested parties who could help IDOT understand the needs for, and concerns about, the proposed project.
+IDOT’s goals for the CSS process included:

 - Understand key concerns of study area stakeholders